ilinum/dining-philosophers-akka/README.md

 #### Solution
 Multiple solutions to this problem exist.
-This is an implementation of an arbitrator solution, where the waiter controlls all the chopsticks and gives them out to when they ask philosophers.
+This is an implementation of an arbitrator solution, where the waiter controlls all the chopsticks and gives them out to philosophers when they ask.

 ##Akka
 Akka is a toolkit for concurrent, resilient and distributed applications that emphasizes [actor-based concurrency](https://en.wikipedia.org/wiki/Actor_model)